Keeping Your WordPress Site’s Privacy and Security In Check

 WordPress is a popular platform for a lot of people to launch a new website.
 The increasing number of users also increases the number of potential threats, because it draws the attention of hackers.

 Regardless how much effort, sweat and tears you’ve put into your new project, it can always fall victim to a hack.
 You might consider your website too small or unimportant, but hackers don’t necessarily look at the size of a website.
 It can be used in a botnet or other type of hack.
+Easy to follow tutorial with step-by-step instructions how to start a blog or how to make a website using WordPress with build in drag and drop page builder.

 Many threats can be avoided rather well, simply by keeping your site’s privacy and security in check.
 Therefore, I’ve written an article on how to keep your WordPress site secure.